FMMT666/launchpad.py/README.md

     Midi Fighter 64    - class "MidiFighter64"      EXPERIMENTAL; LEDs and buttons

+> PRO MK3 USERS:
+> You need to disable the Launchpad's "Transmit Clock" in the MIDI settings!
+> See section "For Launchpad Pro Mk3 users"
+>
+> Also, every program shall end with either calling lp.Close() or calling
+> lp.SetLedMode( 0 ), to switch back to the Live mode.

 Please notice that the class "LaunchpadMk3()" was renamed to "LaunchpadMiniMk3()" in 5/2020.
 This was necessary to avoid confusion with the device search string and the new "Pro-Mk3" Launchpad.
+The "Pro Mk3" now is in LaunchpadProMk3().

 Please notice the changes in methods "Open()" and "Check()" for the Mini Mk3 and X.
 Also, see demo files "hello.py" or "launchpad_rgb.py" as a reference on how to use them.